Aureliona1/Lite-Mapper/README.md

 ## Documentation

 To read about what kind of things to put in your script.ts, head over to the [docs](docs.md) page.

+## TypeScript

+Lite-Mapper is made entirely in TypeScript, which is basically the object-oriented little brother to JavaScript (also note that any valid js is valid ts) with type checking.
+If you can code in JS, you can code in TS.

+If you don't know how to code in either, then consider learning from one of the many online [resources](https://www.w3schools.com/typescript/).

+Or from this [guide](LearningTS.md) that explains how to use TypeScript with Lite-Mapper.